wenjian80/ociopensearchfluentbit/README.md

 curl -XGET 'https://10.0.0.110:9200/_cat/indices?v&pretty' --insecure

+By default the index name will be starting with logstash-* for logs.

 We using fluent bit to pump the cpu metrics and containers log into opensearch.
 It is based on DaemonSet.
 If seperate logs is require then  fluent-bit need to configre as a sidecar.

 Refer to https://github.com/wenjian80/ociopensearchfluentbit/blob/main/fluent-bit-sc.yaml for example of a side car instead of DaemonSet